 In our preliminary estimate of the fair value of Xcerra's net assets, Cohu identified leases that appear to be at both favorable and unfavorable rates compared to current market rates.
-As a result, Cohu has recorded both favorable and unfavorable lease assets, which are being amortized to rent expense over the terms of the related lease.
-As of March 30, 2019, we have completed the analysis of all material lease agreements but are still in the process of gathering market rate data for other lease agreements and, as a result the preliminary net favorable lease asset presented above may change.
+As a result, Cohu has recorded both favorable and unfavorable lease assets, which are being recognized within rent expense over the terms of the related lease.